mautrix/docs/bridges/general/registering-appservices.md

 YAML syntax error, or the file path is incorrect or not readable.
 See the Synapse logs to find out what went wrong exactly.

+Some things to keep in mind:

+* When using Docker, the file needs to be mounted inside the container
+* If Synapse is running through systemd, the service file might have security hardening features that block access to certain paths.

 [`app_service_config_files`]: https://github.com/matrix-org/synapse/blob/v1.51.0/docs/sample_config.yaml#L1514-L1518

 ## Dendrite